Shona Rapira Davies

 Shona Rapira Davies (born 1951) is a New Zealand sculptor and painter of Ngātiwai ki Aotea tribal descent currently residing in Wellington, New Zealand.

 Education

-Rapira Davies first studied at the Auckland College of Education, majoring in art, and later in Dunedin at Otago Polytechnic, graduating with a Diploma in Fine Arts in 1983.
+Rapira Davies first studied at the Auckland College of Education, majoring in art, and later at the Otago Polytechnic in Dunedin, graduating with a Diploma in Fine Arts in 1983.
 In 1989, she was awarded the prestigious Frances Hodgkins Fellowship and a residency for indigenous artists at the Banff Centre of the Arts in Canada.

 Rapira Davies recalls she felt isolated in her identity while studying in Dunedin but the experience taught her the value of patience.

 Career

 She exhibits widely; both as a sculptor and as a painter.
 Rapira Davies is interested in the empowerment of Māori women in spite of perceived racism (in a Pākehā culture) and sexism (within the patriarchal structure of Māori tribal organisation).
 She uses her art work to make statements about perceived injustices against Māori.